alex/what-happens-when/README.rst

 document from the networking layer.
 This will usually be done in 8kB chunks.

 The primary job of the HTML parser is to parse the HTML markup into a parse tree.
+Parsing means taking the code we write as text (HTML, CSS) and transform it into something that the browser can work with.
+The parsing will be done by the browser engine.

 The output tree (the "parse tree") is a tree of DOM element and attribute nodes.
 DOM is short for Document Object Model.
 It is the object presentation